Insolvency Laws and Securitisation

 Therefore, to achieve the target of a true sale and bankruptcy remoteness, at least the following factors need to be ensured in a transaction:

-In some securitisation transactions, the originator may commit to make up for the difference between the income of the transferred underlying assets and the expectation, or to repurchase the underlying assets under certain circumstances (such as the deterioration of the transferor's business condition or a material breach of contract).
+A basic premise is implied in this type of transaction: that the underlying assets can legally generate steady cash flows which can match the payment of the securitisation products.
+In some securitisation transactions, the originator may commit to make up for a shortfall in cash flows of the underlying assets compared to the predicted value, or to repurchase the underlying assets under certain circumstances (such as the deterioration of the transferor's business condition or a material breach of contract).
 No judicial case has yet indicated that these arrangements will affect the recognition of a true sale.
-However, with the increase in legal disputes related to asset securitisations, it remains to be seen how the judicial practice will evolve in respect of the standards for true sales.
+However, with the increase in legal disputes related to securitisation, it remains to be seen how judicial practice will evolve in respect of the standards for true sale.

 "Internal Effect" and "External Effect"

-The external effect of the transfer of a creditor’s claim generally means the effect of the transfer in relation to the debtor.
-According to Article 546 of the Civil Code, any transfer of a creditor’s claim is invalid against the debtor unless the debtor has been informed.
+Generally, the external effect of the transfer of a creditor’s claim first refers to the effect of the transfer in relation to the debtor.
+According to Article 546 of the Civil Code of the People's Republic of China (the Civil Code), which came into effect on 1 January, 2021, any transfer of a creditor’s claim is invalid against the debtor unless the debtor has been informed.
 This means that if a debtor has not received notice of the transfer of the creditor’s claim, the transferee cannot, on its own, assert the right against the debtor.
-The issue of the external effect of the transfer of a creditor’s claim can also extend to the effect on the creditors of the transferor and any third parties.
-Since China has not established a public notice system for the transfer of account receivables, such questions remain theoretically controversial and meet with different treatments in judicial practice.
-Although the People’s Bank of China (PBOC) has published the Measures for the Pledge Registration of Account Receivables, which allow parties to register the transfer of account receivables with the registration and public notice system run by the PBOC's Credit Reference Center, the legal force of the registration is uncertain due to a lack of support in higher level law.

 Opinion of Counsel